StarGate01/AmongUs-Mumble/README.md

  - https://github.com/CLIUtils/CLI11
  - https://github.com/TheNullicorn/among-us-api

+## Note

+Please note that we are NOT associated with [http://www.innersloth.com/](Innsersloth), the original developer of "Among Us".
+Please support them as well by buying their games and merch.

 ## Disclaimer

 This modification would be detected by any simple anti-cheat engine.
 At the time of writing, Among Us uses no such technology.
 However, I am not responsible for any bans or other problems arising from the usage of this mod.